BEACON FINANCIAL CORP (BBT)

 William H. Hughes III

-Director since 2019 with technology and entrepreneurial governance experience; TSR trigger does not apply given the peer gap of -7.8pp vs. the 65pp threshold, and no other flags are present.
+Director since 2019 with technology and entrepreneurship experience; TSR trigger does not apply given the peer gap of only -1.3pp versus the 65pp threshold and no other disqualifying flags are present.

 ✓ FOR